mim/ling83800hw3/README.md

 What to do
 ----------

-Write a function which creates an unweighted \"sausage\" FSA containing all the possible ways to unscramble a given set of scrambled tokens.
-For instance, if the *i*th scrambled token is `tni`, then there will be arcs from state *i* to state *i* + 1 with labels corresponding to the word `nit`, `tin`, etc. For the ciphertext:
+Write a function that creates an unweighted \"sausage\" FSA containing all the possible ways to unscramble a given sequence of scrambled words.
+For instance, if the *i*th scrambled word is `tni`, then there will be arcs from state *i* to state *i* + 1 with labels corresponding to the words `nit`, `tin`, `nti`, etc.

+For the ciphertext:

     si tihs ti ?